 High quality means you’ve spent a lot of time writing, rewriting, and polishing them, you’ve had them read by your network of writer friends multiple times, and you’ve received the approval from some mentor in the industry that they are ready to be sent out as a sample.

 How do you get representation to become a screenwriter for TV?

 You can get representation, or reps, by connecting with and impressing a manager or agent enough to get them to offer to sign you as a client.

-While managers want to develop you creatively, they also need to develop you professionally to get you paid – because that’s how they get paid.
+While managers want to develop you creatively, they also need to develop you professionally and get you paid – because that’s how they get paid.

 How can you get a manager or agent to see your work?

-Getting your script in front of a manager or agent in one of the above ways is difficult, but not impossible.
+Getting your script in front of a manager or agent in one of the above ways is difficult but not impossible.